Filter by Category

 Learn to make delicious vegetarian Indian food in this class taught by Dee Patel of Namaste Indian Food.
 Dee has had a passion for cooking Indian food since she was a teenager living with her grandmother in India, and she loves to share both her own and her grandmother’s recipes.
 Her menu features a daily special and several of her most popular dishes will be among those you will learn in this class, such as Paneer-Tikka Masala Curry, Dal (Lentil Soup), Naan, Raitu or her special Potato Salad.
 There will also be a lovely Indian Chai tea!

-Sourdough Bread Making 7.28.20
+Cooking Sourdough Bread 10.15.20

 with Bill Babb

 There is nothing like the aroma of freshly baked sourdough bread unless it is enjoying a slice of freshly baked bread with butter shortly after coming out of the oven!
 Students will learn how to care for a sourdough starter, how to knead using two different techniques, and how to mix, shape and score the bread for baking.
-The instructor will demonstrate two ways to bake a loaf, using a cloche or on a stone with steam in the oven, followed by a taste testing.
+The instructor will demonstrate two ways to bake a loaf, using a cloche or a stone with steam in the oven, followed by a taste testing.
 Students will then shape, score and bake a loaf of their own in class.
 They will take home some sourdough culture (bring a 32 ounce container) for bread baking at home.
 A $5 ingredients fee is payable to the instructor at class.